 BUT: Ideas can win or lose.
-Not all ideas are any good that’s just a fact.
-Your job is to do the homework to see what is working now and where there may be a room for improvement.
 You see, one of the biggest mistakes that un-knowing potential entrepreneurs make is that they THINK AN IDEA CAN CHANGE THE WORLD.
-And in some cases it might, but when seeking to enter a market it is far wiser to look at existing working business models and see where you may be able to improve upon what they have created.
-Am I saying scrap your ideas?
-HELL NO!
-What I am saying is be warned that if your idea is TOO RADICAL it could be way ahead of everything and thus alienate potential buyers.
+And in some cases it might, but when seeking to enter a market it is wise to consider looking at existing working business models and seeing WHY THEY WORK.
+And where you may be able to improve upon what has already been created.
+What I am saying is be warned that if your idea is TOO RADICAL it could be way ahead of everything that is out there and thus alienate potential buyers.
 Make sense?
 It will pay you to check out this blog post I wrote…

 Whether you are entering the tech space or not, ideas come and go and can sometimes be the reason you fail.
 So, do your homework and research first and ask….

 - Is my idea too radical and do I need help exploring this?

 - Will my idea work now, today or should I see where I can evolve something currently out there?

 - Do I need a team and to hire experts who know about this before I commit to 10 years of tough start up work?

 - Are there people out there now who would buy my idea or not?